Let me take you on a pilgrimage to the labor that working men and women have done and continue to do for a long, long time.

 Let me sing of the men that climbed to the crow’s nest to spot the big whales.

 Let me tell you of the garments sewn with the sweat and blood of immigrant labor.

 Let me show you the Mohawk high walkers throwing the skyscrapers into being.

 Let me take you to the men and the women who work in the slaughterhouses and in the poultry houses to bring the rest of America a meal.

 Let me sing to you of the porters who work the railroads and the truckers who drive the eighteen-wheelers from one end of the earth to the other.

 Let me introduce you to the maids who mop the floors and make the beds and clean our toilets.

 Let me sing of the waitresses who serve our meals and the dishwashers who wash our dishes.

-Let me introduce you to all that have and continue to do the backbreaking labor.
+Let me introduce you to all that have and continue to do the labor.
 It is from these folks I have been hewn, I have been birthed.
-The peasants, the serfs, the blue collar workers who work with pride and raise their heads up, knowing that their children will have a better life if only ….
+The peasants, the serfs, the blue collar workers who worked with pride and raised their heads up, knowing that their children would have a better life if only ….